nitinsurange/AL-Hilal-Bank/README.md

-# AL-Hilal-Bank
+# Appium-plus-restassured
 Framework development with both mobile automation and backend automation.